 Project allocations are made on the basis of your preferences.
 While we try to match projects with your areas of interest, a specific allocation cannot be guaranteed.

 Projects usually require about 12-15 hours per participant per week.
 This is over and above the time spent in attending classes.

-The Policy in Action Program aims to select talented young individuals who are committed to leading social change in the future.
-Applicants are selected on the basis of their responses to the questions in the application form as well as their resume.
+The Policy in Action Program aims to select talented young individuals who are committed to strengthening the development and governance ecosystem.
+Applicants are selected on the basis of their responses to the application form while also considering their resume.
 We look for logic, nuance and structure as well as motivation and past initiatives.